YugyeomKim/screenshot2design/screenshot2design/README.md

 # TODO

-1. Image problem (Server error)

-- duplicated header sending problem

-2. Error message review
+1. Error message review
-3. font size auto
+2. font size auto
+3. Fetching uint8array
+4. If user changed the ratio of the image
-4. fix the view blinks by external css loading
+5. fix the view blinks by external css loading
-5. Fetching uint8array